14 Top-Rated Attractions & Things to Do in Bellevue, WA

 Official site: http://www.kidsquestmuseum.org/

-9. The Bellevue Collection
+8. Shop and Dine at The Bellevue Collection

 The Bellevue Collection is three distinct shopping areas in the Bellevue downtown district.
 These shopping areas provide a dense concentration of shopping, dining, and overnight accommodations.
-Alongside unique and name-brand shopping opportunities, the Bellevue Collection also offers seasonal events that tend to draw a crowd.
+Alongside unique and name-brand shopping opportunities, the Bellevue Collection also offers seasonal events that draw a crowd.

 The Bellevue Collection includes the Bellevue Square shopping mall with more than 200 retail locations.
 Lincoln Square is another distinct area filled with several cultural dining destinations.
 The third shopping area, Bellevue Place has some of the best places to stay the night, including the four-star Hyatt Regency Bellevue.
 The Bellevue Collection hosts everything you need in a few blocks to keep yourself busy for many long weekends.